HalasTomasz/HalasTomasz/README.md

 I am keen on learning data analysis and new programing languages.

-Currently I've been improving my knowledge and skills of python, julia and numpy.
+Currently I've been improving my knowledge and skills of python, julia, numpy and SQL

 email: halastomasz00@gmail.com